neondatabase/website/content/docs/functions/array_length.md

 ## Example usage

-Consider a table `products` with an `categories` column that contains arrays of product categories.
+Consider a `products` table with a `categories` column that contains arrays of product categories.
 We can use `array_length()` to find out how many categories each product belongs to.

 ```sql
 WITH products(product_name, categories) AS (